Sixwire (album)

+Critical reception

-Robert L. Doerschuk of Allmusic gave the album two-and-a-half stars out of five, saying that the band's "collective sound is seamless, spirited, and predictable[…]and their songs reflect all the attributes of commercial country."
+Robert L. Doerschuk of AllMusic wrote that the band's "collective sound is seamless, spirited, and predictable[…]and their songs reflect all the attributes of commercial country."
 Country Standard Time reviewer Brian Baker was more positive, saying that he did not consider the band's sound country in nature but adding, "Sixwire makes great pop music that occasionally offers up the sonic touchstones of country[…]and they sell it all with truly impressive vocal harmonies."

 Track listing

 Personnel

 As listed on CD backing card.